-The number of students manifesting learning, behavior, and emotional problems far outstrips the ways schools deal with these matters.
-As school board members and administrators know, existing programs, services, and special initiatives tend to be fragmented and often engender fights over turf and counterproductive competition for sparse resources.
 Research indicates the fragmentation is a result of the marginalization of student and learning supports in school improvement policy.
 The nature and scope of need and the deficiencies in prevailing approaches underscore how essential it is to adopt a transformative perspective.
-From such a perspective, this brief highlights new directions for schools and districts and ways school boards can mobilize to help them move forward to end the marginalization of student/learning supports and unify available resources for addressing barriers to learning and teaching and develop them into a comprehensive and equitable system.
+From such a perspective, we highlight new directions for schools and districts and ways school boards can mobilize to help them move forward to end the marginalization of student/learning supports and unify available resources for addressing barriers to learning and teaching and develop them into a comprehensive and equitable system.